nelson-n/cs-math-nn/README.md

 <!--- --------------------------------------------------------------------- --->
 ## To-Do List
+* Add notes to `Statistics` on Poisson processes, Cox Process / Doubly Stochastic Poisson Process.
+* Add notes to `QuantitativeFinance` notes on Cox-Ingersoll-Ross process which is commonly used in term-structure modelling, add notes on Affine Term Structure Models.
+    * Add notes on the difference between risk-free measures Q and physical measures P.
+    * Reference ReducedFormModel.pdf for help.
 * Work on `/Math` calculus fundamentals notes and `/Statistics` statistics fundamentals notes.
     * Notes on the Taylor Series.
 * Work on `/Math` notes on differential equations, partial differential equations.